Eovaldi, Red Sox beat Twins 3-2, run winning streak to 8

 Matt Barnes finished with his second save after allowing a leadoff walk to Jake Cave.
 Cave stole second base and Barnes stranded him when Verdugo caught Luis Arraez’s sinking liner in left field.

 Kenta Maeda (1-1) was undone by Minnesota’s defense in the second inning, including his own throwing error that allowed a run to score.
-He pitched 4 1/3 innings and gave up three runs — one earned — on seven hits and two walks.
+He pitched 4 1/3 innings and gave up three runs — two earned — on seven hits and two walks.
 He struck out five.

 “It was mainly my delivery,” Maeda said.
 “I haven’t had too many opportunities to pitch in the cold weather.
 But that’s something I’ve got to get used to, being a Twin, being in Minnesota, things like that.
 And then last year, we started here in June with the summer camp, so this is the first time I’m experiencing the cold here.”